ooici/ioncore-python/README.txt

 Change log:
 ===========

+2010-08-14:
+- BaseProcess: added backend receiver, used for sending out any messages from self.send and self.rpc_send.
+This keeps the message queue for the process frontend separate from the process backend, e.g. for RPC during a message processing.
+- Changed BaseProcess logging to make message send and receive easier to spot.

 2010-08-06:
 - BaseProcess.spawn() now calls init() automatically.
 No need to call init() on a process anymore manually.
 For testing only.
 Note: The correct way to